TedHartMS/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

     }
 ```
 #### Property Attributes
 As shown above, an index on a property is defined by placing an attribute on it.
-While we support placing annotations on multiple properties in a `TProperties` class, each annotation is a separate index; we currently do not support true compound indexes (they may be simulated by using computed properties such as QualifiedName in the sample).
+While we support placing annotations on multiple properties in a `TProperties` class, each annotation defines a separate index; we currently do not support true compound indexes (they can be simulated by using computed properties such as QualifiedName in the sample).
 The name of the index is derived from the property name; e.g., the Location property will result in the creation of an index currently named "__Location", under the interface deriving from `IIndexableGrain<TProperties>`.
 In the sample, the Interface is ISportsTeamGrain, which implements `IIndexableGrain<SportsTeamIndexedProperties>`.
 Details of the indexable interface are presented below.

 ##### Index type
 The Index attribute may be `Index` or one of the attribute classes inheriting from it; currently these are `ActiveIndex`, `TotalIndex`, or `StorageManagedIndex`.